 Social Networks, Urban Systems

-In 1997 Prof. Sussman won the Civil and Environmental Engineering Department’s Effective Teaching Award.
+In 1997, Prof. Sussman won the Civil and Environmental Engineering Department’s Effective Teaching Award.
 In 2002 he won the Technology and Policy Student Society “Faculty Appreciation Award” for his design and teaching of a new required subject called Introduction to Technology and Policy.
 In 2009, Sussman won ESD’s Joseph A. Martore Excellence in Teaching Award.

 In 2006, he initiated the transportation systems focus area for the MIT-Portugal Program (MPP), a $40 million, 5-year program of education and research.
-His MPP work includes participation in the development and teaching of a new international MSc in transportation systems in collaboration with three Portuguese universities, and research in Regional Strategic Transportation Planning (RSTP), Intelligent Transportation Systems (ITS) and High-Speed Rail (HSR).
+His MPP work included participation in the development and teaching of a new international MSc in transportation systems in collaboration with three Portuguese universities, and research in Regional Strategic Transportation Planning (RSTP), Intelligent Transportation Systems (ITS) and High-Speed Rail (HSR).